 Well, there are more than two kinds of cholesterol.
 There is also VLDL– very low-density cholesterol that can be very harmful to the heart!
 It is not as simple as just good and bad cholesterol

 I will know if I have hypertension

-It’s not called the silent killer for nothing!!
+It’s not called the silent killer for anything!!
 There are usually no symptoms.
-The only way to find out if you have high blood pressure is to get your blood pressure checked by your doctor or other qualified healthcare provider.
+The only way to find out if you have high blood pressure is to get your blood pressure checked by your doctor or another qualified healthcare provider.
 Know your blood pressure readings and find out how often you should have it checked.